Huginn18/huginn18/exploration/mimir.md

 Ok, for some weird reason autocomplete stopped working on my macbook... partialy, it works perfectly fine in terminal but in python subshell it is gone.
 So for now I will ignore autocomplete feature.

+# 27/02/2021
+I started working on `qn` module and realized that I will need another module, namely `config`. `config` will allow user to reinitialize modules and change their settings.
+I mean this is last thing I'm gonna do since this app is/will be used only by me, but I should do it at some point to make it complete.